kafuuchino-desu/MCDaemon/README.md

 1.download the latest [release](https://github.com/kafuuchino-desu/MCDaemon/releases)
 2.unzip it and create a shell script named as `start.sh`
 3.type your server start commands in the script (i suggest you write like this `cd server && java -xxx` so you can put your server files in the server folder to organize the files easier)
-4.install the requirments using `pip install -r requirments.txt` 5.you can start the server using `python server.py` now
+4.install the requirments using `pip install -r requirements.txt` 5.you can start the server using `python server.py` now

 ------